-Few places in the country party like Austin does on New Year's Eve.
-Sixth Street, in particular, is second to none when it comes to finding a New Year's bash.
+Few places in the country party like Austin does on New Year's Eve, and Sixth Street, in particular, is second to none when it comes to finding a New Year's bash.
 However, there's a wide variety of parties and events happening across the city on December 31.

 Houston is the nation’s fourth-largest city and the largest in the Lone Star State.
 As one might expect, a city that size has plenty to offer over New Year’s weekend.
-From college football to exclusive midnight balls, the Bayou City is chocked full of excitement over New Year's weekend.
+From college football to exclusive midnight balls, the Bayou City is chock-full of excitement over New Year's weekend.

 The Alamo City has been a long-time favorite New Year's Eve destination for Texans and visitors alike.
 Fireworks, parties on the Riverwalk, historic landmarks, and quiet bed and breakfasts in San Antonio all combine to create a celebration to remember no matter what you might want to do.

-Another small town with a great reputation for big parties, Luckenbach, Texas holds an official New Year's Eve Ball at the Legendary Luckenbach Dance Hall each year featuring live country music, dancing, live music, and a toast at midnight.
-Tickets are only available on a first-come, first-served basis, though, and include admission to the hall as well as champagne for the toast.
-Reservations are not allowed, and anyone can use the Majesty Tours shuttle service which moves between the Fredericksburg Inn and Suites and downtown Luckenbach to get to the party.
+Another small town with a great reputation for big parties, Luckenbach, Texas holds an official New Year's Eve Ball at the Legendary Luckenbach Dance Hall each year featuring live country music, dancing, and a toast at midnight.
+Tickets are only available on a first-come, first-served basis, though, and include admission to the hall as well as the champagne for the toast.
+Reservations are not allowed, but anyone can use the Majesty Tours shuttle service which moves people between the Fredericksburg Inn and Suites and downtown Luckenbach to get to the party.

 Located in central Texas, Fredericksburg is known for its local wineries, German heritage, and a large variety of parties to ring in the new year.
 The biggest event in the city, though, is the official New Year's Eve Countdown to 2020, which offers two unique events for visitors of all ages.